By: Chris ⎜ Last updated

 Setting up your rental car in the app

-The critical step comes at the rental counter.
+The important step comes at the rental counter.
 The moment you have the car keys and know your licence plate number, open the app and add it.
 If you did not enter the correct licence plate number you will get a ticket even though you have paid.
 The inspectors scan plates against the EasyPark database, and if your plate isn't registered with an active session, you get fined even if you meant to pay.

 EasyPark charges a 15% service fee on top of the parking rate, with a minimum of 4.90 NOK per session.

 If you're parking daily for more than a few days, the EasyPark Go subscription eliminates the per-session fee for a flat 49 NOK per month.
-It breaks even after roughly four or five paid stops.

 How to read a Norwegian parking sign